 How do you pay for things when you’re traveling?
 Is it safe to carry that much cash around?

 If you’re in Burma, buying a cup of tea from a market stall, you’ll need cash.
-If you’re haggling over the cost of a $6 per night hostel – trying to convince the host to let you have it for $5 – you’ll need cash.
-But in more developed countries, and in higher-end, on-the-beaten-path destinations, you’ll be able to swipe plastic.
+But in more developed countries, you’ll be able to swipe plastic.

 Don’t assume that “developed countries” is synonymous with the Western world.
 There are plenty of highly developed countries across the Middle East and Asia.
-The UAE, Egypt, Qatar, Malaysia – these nations, especially their major cities, are far more advanced than you might imagine.
+The United Arab Emirates, Egypt, Malaysia – these nations, especially their major cities, are far more advanced than you might imagine.
 (The flashy wealth in Kuala Lumpur is unbelievable.
 It’s what I imagine Beverly Hills to look like.)

 So, onto the second part of your question – how do you keep your money safe?
 Credit cards give you the highest levels of fraud protection, so use it when you can.
 When you use cash, withdraw money from an ATM rather than going to a moneychanger.
 You’ll get the best exchange rate.